sekwah41/DependencyTrack-frontend/README.md

 ## Development Setup

-In order to test with a Dependency-Track instance, the `.env.development` file needs to be modified and the `VUE_APP_SERVER_URL` property updated to reflect the base URL of a Dependency-Track server.
+In order to test with a Dependency-Track instance, the `.env.development` file needs to be modified and the `VITE_APP_SERVER_URL` property updated to reflect the base URL of a Dependency-Track server.

 ## Deployment